A

 Dependent

-A person (often a spouse or child) who has health care benefits under your plan.
+A dependent is a person (often a spouse or child) who has health care benefits under your plan.

 E